peaqnetwork/peaq-network-node/pallets/peaq-did/README.md

 * Dispatch error if it doesn't exists
 * Owner can only remove attributes they own.

-For the purpose of simplicity and MVP v1 requirements, Authentication and Authorization was noot added in this version.
-We are trying to create a foundation where more features like the ones mentioned above can be implemented on different iterations.
+For the purpose of simplicity and MVP v1 requirements, Authentication and Authorization was not added in this version.
+We are trying to create a foundation where more features like those mentioned above can be implemented on different iterations.
 We are proposing two type of DID-documents with different attributes although no restrictions on this current version but just to reference minimum attributes required on different types of DID.
 The following schema is defined based on our current use-cases.

 ### Consumer DID
 ```